sebbbi/perftest/README.md

 **Raw (ByteAddressBuffer) loads:** Intel raw buffer loads are significantly faster compared to similar typed loads.
 1d raw load is 5x faster than any typed load.
 2d linear raw load is 2.5x faster than typed loads.
 4d linear raw load is 40% faster than typed loads.
 2d/4d random raw loads are around 2x slower compared to linear ones (could be coalescing or something else).
 3d raw load performance matches 4d.
 Alignment doesn't seem to matter.
 Uniform address raw loads also use the same compiler fast path as typed loads (6x gain).

+**Structured buffer loads:** Performance is identical to similar raw buffer loads.

+**Cbuffer loads:** 22x faster than normal load for fully uniform address.
+Linear/random access performance identical to typed buffer loads.
+Raw/structured buffers are up to 2x faster if you have linear/random access pattern.

 **Texture loads:** All formats perform similarly, except the widest RGBA32 (half speed linear).
 Uniform address texture loads are 4x faster than linear.
 There's certainly something fishy going on, as Texture2D loads are generally 2x+ faster than same format buffer loads.
 Maybe I am hitting some bank conflict case or Intel is swizzling the buffer layout.

 **Suggestions:** When using typed buffers, prefer widest loads (RGBA32).
 Raw buffers are significantly faster than typed buffers.

-Uniform address loads are very fast (both raw and typed).
+**Uniform address optimization:** Uniform address loads are very fast (both raw and typed).
 Intel has confirmed that their compiler uses a wave shuffle trick to speed up uniform loads inside loops.
 See "Uniform Address Load Investigation" chapter for more info.

 ## Contact